Grayson Rural Electric Cooperative Corporation

-The business and affairs of the Cooperative shall be managed by a board of seven (7) members, which shall exercise all of the powers of the Cooperative except such as are by law, the Articles of Incorporation or these bylaws conferred upon or reserved to the members.
+SECTION 1.
+GENERAL POWERS.
+The business and affairs of the Cooperative shall be managed by a board of not less than five (5) nor more than seven (7) members, which shall exercise all of the powers of the Cooperative except such as are by law, the Articles of Incorporation or these bylaws conferred upon or reserved to the members.
+(Amended 3/22/19)

 Beginning in the year 2004, one director shall be elected from Lawrence County and one director shall be elected from Elliott County.
 In 2005, two directors shall be elected from Greenup and/or Lewis Counties.
 In 2006, a director will be elected from Carter County, one director will be elected from Elliott County and one director will be elected from Rowan County.
 Every fourth year will be a vacant election year.
 This will establish director rotation beginning in 2004 as allowed by Legislative action in July 2003.
 (Adopted 8/28/03)

 Only members with service located in the county from which a director is to be elected will be eligible to vote.
 (Amended 12/18/98)